webplatform/docs/css/properties/backface-visibility/index.md

 |Animatable=No
 |Values={{CSS Property Value
 |Data Type=visible
-|Description=Default.
-The back face is visible.
+|Description=The back face is visible.
+The back face of an element is always a transparent background, when visible, a mirror image of the front face is displayed
 }}{{CSS Property Value
 |Data Type=hidden
 |Description=The back face is not visible.